 Another outstanding area is the Crane Aviary where you see these majestic birds.
 On New Year's Day, they are released in celebration into the garden.
-Korakuen Garden has been rearing cranes since 1956 and Okayama is the prefectural champion in Japan for breeding these beautiful birds.
+Korakuen Garden has been raising cranes since 1956 and Okayama is the champion crane-breeding prefecture in Japan.

 Korakuen has many events throughout the year.
 In May, you can see ladies dressed in traditional kimono harvesting tea from the on-site plantation.
 This is followed in June by a ceremony to plant rice.

 For those interested in Noh theater, you can see a performance on the first Saturday in October or on November 3, which is a national holiday in Japan called Culture Day.

-Instead of merely visiting the garden, it is better to purchase the Okayama Castle and Korakuen Garden Pass.
+Rather than only visiting the garden, it is better to purchase the Okayama Castle and Korakuen Garden Pass.
 With the pass you can also visit the castle, which is visible from spots in the garden and a short walk away.
 There is a bridge that will take you from just outside the garden to the castle grounds.

 Okayama Castle , called the Crow Castle for its black exterior, has a six-story main keep.
 The size of the castle and its majestic location next to the river make it a grand place to visit.

 While you can walk around the Korakuen Garden in a couple of hours, it is worthy of a more lengthy, leisurely stay, with time to take in the sights, scents and sounds.